tylerthecoder/TylerCraft/DEVLOG.md

 Esmodulified a lot of the code.
 Vite works like a charm, I think it is auto reloading when things change but seems slight infrequent.
 Need to work on a single typescript process that is running and build all the code / checking types.
 Vite is fucking fast though.

+## 1 / 16 / 23

+I've been gotten the build working much quicker.
+The page still reloads twice when rust code changes.
+Seems like it is once when the `.rs` file changes and once when the `.js` file changes.
+Trying to find out how to disable that.

+Real issue seems to be that wasm_pack writes twice.

+## 1 / 17 / 23

+It now renders the chunks made in rust to the screen using the chunk mesh.
+Looks like it is including a couple extra faces that aren't needed but that can be fixed with time.